 The suburban condition may be mitigated with various levels of intervention.
-The community must ask if the goal is to limit the damage being perpetuated by existing zoning regulations; enabling better conditions over time, or supporting the complete transformation of a specific area.
-This Guide describes these three levels of intervention as:
+The community must ask if the goal is to limit the damage being perpetuated by existing zoning regulations, enabling better conditions over time, or supporting the complete transformation of a specific area.
+This Guide describes these three levels of intervention as tame, evolve, and transform.
+This work is a continuum: the efforts that a community does to tame a corridor now may set the stage for evolving that same corridor in a few years.